 San Marino Day: every September 3rd, the founding of the San Marino Republic is celebrated with crossbow events, flag competitions and a military competition.
 There’s also a firework display, which is truly magnificent.

 Christmas: in the run-up to Christmas you’ll find wonderful traditional wooden huts winding through the streets of San Marino, selling a mix of local food and handcrafted goods

 We were rather bemused to be greeted by two rather strange yet specific museums during our visit to San Marino – the Museum of Torture near the entry gate, and the Vampire Museum close to the top of the city.
 San Marino is also a hive for shopping, with over a thousand shops within the city walls; you’ll be pleasantly surprised by shops tucked away in-between the historic arches.

 If niche museums aren’t really your ‘thing’, you’ll find a fantastic neoclassical church dating from 1836 – the aptly names Basilica di San Marino – which has an absolutely stunning interior.
 The famous three towers of San Marino are located on the three peaks – the Guaita (constructed in the 11th Century), the Cesta (built in the 13th Century and located on the highest peak) and the Montale (built in the 14th Century, and which is still privately owned).

 It’s easy to spend a day meandering the streets, taking in the views and stopping for lunch at one of the many restaurants within the city.
 There’s a cable car which runs from near the top of the city to nearby Borgo Maggiore – it’s well worth the ticket price (around £12 return) for the incredible views of the neighbouring Italian countryside.

 Fancy exploring San Marino on your next trip to Italy?
-Check out our nearby properties in the fantastic region of Marche >
+Check out our nearby villas in Le Marche >